pitivi/pitivi/docs/Plugins.md

 very simple the shipping and installation of new plugins since all you need is to drag the .egg file inside the ./plugins directory.
-Eggs also ships a standard method for exposing plugin's entry points and dependancies, making easy to allow cooperation/subordination among plugins.
+Eggs also ships a standard method for exposing plugin's entry points and dependencies, making easy to allow cooperation/subordination among plugins.

 we can expect pitivi to be shipped with some default plugins available